Policy last updated

 Identifying students to undertake a Disability Inclusion Profile

-Once the SSG has agreed to request a profile meeting, the school is responsible for requesting the meeting and managing the process with the facilitator service.
-Refer to: Requesting a Disability Inclusion Profile meeting.
+Once the parent/carer or SSG has agreed to request a profile meeting, the school is responsible for requesting the meeting and managing the process with the facilitator service.
+Refer to: Registering and completing a Disability Inclusion Profile request.

-Refer to the Supporting Students in Out-of-Home Care policy and the Koorie Education policy.
+Refer to the Supporting Students in Out-of-Home Care policy, Koorie Education policy and the Youth Justice – Additional Support for Young People policy.

 Definition of disability and classification of supplementary, substantial, and extensive adjustments